 Duration of Contract:

-The maximum duration of this temporary specified purpose contract of employment will be four years.
-The successful candidate will be on probation for the first six months of this contract.
+The fixed term, fixed purpose Graduate Training contract will run for a maximum of 50 weeks.
+The successful candidate will be on probation for the first 6 months of this training contract.

 How to Apply:

-A full C.V. together with a letter of application, summarising experience and skill sets applicable to the position should be emailed to recruitment [at] marine [dot] ie or posted to Human Resources at the Marine Institute, Rinville, Oranmore, Co.
-Galway, H91 R673.
-All correspondence for this post should quote reference FEAS/PDRA/Oct19.
+A C.V. and letter of application, summarising experience and skill set applicable to the position should be emailed to recruitment [at] marine [dot] ie or posted to Human Resources at the Marine Institute, Rinville, Oranmore, Galway.
+All correspondence for this post should quote reference FHU/STA/Aug 2015